TheresLundqvist/Ski-resorts/README.md

 - As a site user I can view all my bookmarked ski resorts so that I can find them all in one place.
 - As a site user I can filter ski resorts so that I can find resorts in my area.
 - As a site user I can bookmark a ski resort so that I can find the resort easier at a later time.
-- As a site user I can see the ski resorts with the best user rating on the site's main page so that I can get inspired at once.

 ## Tools & Technologies Used